SumiSastri/typescript-with-react/node-ts/readme.md

     }
 }
 ```
-- Encapsulation - encapsulating all the variables and the methods in an object, reduces complexity and increases extensibility of code
+- Encapsulation - encapsulating all the variables and the methods in an object, reduces complexity and increases extensibility of code.
+See examples in ```objects.ts```

 - Inheritance - the properties and methods of objects can be reassigned to new objects, they will inherit the same types and values as the parent object.
-They eliminate redundant code
+They eliminate redundant code.
+Methods of constructor and super are called in the extended classes.
+See examples in ```inheritance.ts```

 - Abstraction - by default properties are public and available to all objects based on the objects prototypal inheritance.
 However some properties and methods can be contained privately within the object, or abstracted within the object.
 This makes the interface of this object with the rest of the code simpler.
-It also reduces the impact of change, private methods change the object without leaking to the code outside and causing side effects
+It also reduces the impact of change, private methods change the object without leaking to the code outside and causing side effects.
+See examples in ```abstraction.ts```

 - Polymorphism - many forms of the object helps refactor code and make it simpler.
 For example you can eliminates long if/else and switch conditional statements to render different elements of the HTML DOM eg. ```element.render``` can be written as a method to render different HTML elements by creating a class with a render method - this concept is used in React and MVC (model, view, control) libraries whilst DOM manipulation is based on factory functions

 #### Functions
 Documentation [https://www.typescriptlang.org/docs/handbook/functions.html]

 JavaScript is a functional programming language.
+Examples in ```functions.ts```
 Functions are nothing but objects with a block of logic.
 All functions are therefore methods of the class Object.
 Functions are core building blocks of both JavaScript and TypeScript.
 They perform the key role of telling the code how to do things or what needs to be executed.
 * Inferred param types - params have an inferred type by use, but also can be explicitly defined
 * Default params - a default param can be added as a fall-back value
 * Rest param - these are placeholders for a list of params of the same type
 * Mandatory params - all params in the function are mandatory unless explicity notated as optional
 * Optional params - notated with question mark
-* Union type params - notated with the pipe symbol - allows the last name to be a string, undefined, or null
+* Union type params - allows multiple types for the same value - notated with the pipe symbol - allows the last name to be a string, undefined, or null - used because with API's or libraries, or user input it is not known what the exact type will be, it limits the number of options rather than using any which becomes difficult to debug.

 * Function declaration - function name declared with the function keyword.
  ```